Is Repairing a Cheap CNC Mill Worth It?

 Warning

-Milling is danergous with mulitple hazards which can lead to bodily harm.
-As stated in terms and conitions by reading this blog you agree the information is academic and not technical advise intended to be followed.
-If you do decide to do some milling. wiring, or anything else on this blog, you do so at your own risk.
+Milling is dangerous with multiple hazards which can lead to bodily harm.
+As stated in the terms and conditions by reading this blog you agree the information is academic and not technical advice intended to be followed.
+If you do decide to do some milling, wiring, or anything else on this blog, you do so at your own risk.

-Finally, I got to dive into CAM software for which I was using fusion 360.
-I use Fusion 360 because it's genuinly a great piece of software for CAD I just wish it was less webased and would come to Linux.
+Finally, I got to dive into CAM software for which I was using Fusion 360.
+I use Fusion 360 because it's genuinely a great piece of software for CAD I just wish it was less web-based and would come to Linux.
 Anyway, it's also a great CAM software complete with a tools library.
-After a suprisingly easy learning curve I was ready to mill anything I wanted with multiple tool changes.
+After a surprisingly easy learning curve, I was ready to mill anything I wanted with multiple tool changes.
 Some things to note:

-• to create the Gcode or NC program as they call it.
+- to create the Gcode or NC program as they call it.
 You need to select the correct target in the build window.
-In my case it's GRBL (which has is it's own strain of Gcode as all machine firmware does), and export it.
-Multiple tools will result in multiple programs load after each tool change.
+In my case, it's GRBL which has its strain of Gcode as all machine firmware does).
+Multiple tools will result in multiple program loads after each tool change.

-• In the same window, you also need to set how the machine should move to the zero.
-This is important ot avoid a crash I usally use clearnace mode and pre clear the machine (that way i avoid a possible z ceiling crash if it auto clears to high).
+- In the same window, you also need to set how the machine should move to zero.
+This is important to avoid a crash I usually use clearance mode and pre-clear the machine (that way I can avoid a possible z ceiling crash if it auto clears too high).

-An important aspect of setting up this type of mill is properly securing the work peice to spoil board.
-I did get some of the included fastning/cantalever mechanisms, but with inexpensive cedar I think it's better to precisly measure and drill holes into an oversized peice of cedar then fasten it down with bolts and T-Slot nuts directly to the table.
-Once the piece is done the excess can be cut away and I even hand router a nice fillit on the final edge.
-In the future when I try machining other materials like brass, wallnut, and aluminum, I will propbaly use a drill press vice or possibly the included fastners.
+An important aspect of setting up this type of mill is properly securing the workpiece to spoil the board.
+I did get some of the included fastening/cantilever mechanisms, but with inexpensive cedar, I think it's better to precisely measure and drill holes into an oversized piece of cedar, then fasten it down with bolts and T-Slot nuts directly to the mill.
+Once the piece is done the excess can be cut away and I even hand-routed a nice fillet on the final edge.
+In the future when I try machining other materials like brass, walnut, and aluminum, I will probably use a drill press vice or possibly the included fasteners.

 Once you have exported the GCode program from fusion360 (program.nc) you simply load the file into UGS.
 Before you hit run you need to zero the machine.

-You can zero the machine in a few ways and I have a control board that can automate this, but i currently don't have a jig to zero the z axis and limit switches for the x and y so i have to do it manually.
-Taking extra care, you should look a the visulaizer on the right side window of UGS and move the x and y to the desired location. then lower the z axis down to the work piece and reseting the zero.
-If you selected clearnance mode in fusion 360 make sure you raise the bit as it assumes there's clearance between the piece and the bit at startup.
+You can zero the machine in a few ways and I have a control board that can automate this, but i currently don't have a jig to zero the z-axis and limit switches for the x and y so i have to do it manually.
+Taking extra care, you should look a the visualizer on the right side window of UGS and move the x and y to the desired location.
+Then lower the z-axis down to the workpiece and reset the zero.
+If you selected clearance mode in Fusion 360 make sure you raise the bit as it assumes there's clearance between the piece and the bit at startup.

 Warning

 It would be very easy to get this part wrong and damage the mill.
-For instance there is no auto homing on this device (there's no limit swithces like a 3D printer).
-Clicking the home button may destory the mill if you're not careful.
-I have had zero crashes and incidents because I went slow and paid attention with my hand on the estop.
+For instance, there is no auto-homing on this device (there are no limit switches like a 3D printer).
+Clicking the home button may destroy the mill if you're not careful.
+I have had zero crashes and incidents because I went slow and paid attention with my hand on the E-stop.

-After expiremnting a bit I got great results with a larger 1/4" flat nose 3 flute upcut bit to mill out the larger areas, then I switched to a simillar 1/8" bit for a little more detailed pass, both adaptive 2D clearing.
+After experimenting a bit I got great results with a larger 1/4" flat nose 3 flute up-cut bit to mill out the larger areas, then I switched to a similar 1/8" bit for a little more detailed pass, both adaptive 2D clearing.
 I used a shop vac or compressed air to help evacuate wood chips as it cut.

 Note

-In the future I will get more tools, I'm espically excited about a larger cutting tool to deck down material quicker, and a 3D carving tool to add fillets and camfers along with 3D designs on flat surfaces.
+In the future I will get more tools, I'm especially excited about a larger cutting tool to deck down material quicker, and a 3D carving tool to add fillets and chamfers along with 3D designs on flat surfaces.

-Great after some patientce I had a few useful signs for the backyard.
+Great after some patience I had a few useful signs for the backyard.

 Was it Worth While

-I my honest opinion: it wasn't worth it becuase it took a long time to fix with lots of wiring, but I also don't regret it because I learned some things about wiring/soldering and I have wanted a mill since I can remember.
+In my honest opinion: it wasn't worth it because it took a long time to fix with lots of wiring, but I also don't regret it because I learned some things about wiring/soldering and I have wanted a mill since I can remember.

-The reason I don't recommend it is multifaccited.
-For starters, it's has a very small build surface (smaller than it looks) and only really a wood grade mill.
+The reason I don't recommend it is multifaceted.
+For starters, it has a very small build surface (smaller than it looks) and is only really a wood-grade mill.
 I would have rather spent the time milling something for an innovative project rather than doing some basic wiring.
 Finally, let's be honest my enclosure is not that great; functional, but not a proper sheet metal enclosure.
 Nonetheless, fixing/modding something is also satisfying and now I have a 1000$ (CAD) mill which I paid less than 500$ plus some of my time.

 Conculsion

 I'm hoping to post some more pieces soon.
-I would love to make a 3D sign for the workshop maybe out of a Walnut cuttoff, and I would also like to try building some mechnical stuff like planetary gears and enclosures (including techniques I have only seen used by smart phone manufactures).
+I would love to make a 3D sign for the workshop out of a Walnut cutoff, and I would also like to try building some mechanical objects like planetary gears and enclosures.
+I am particularly excited to try some techniques I have only seen used by smartphone manufacturers, but that require some more equipment.
+My next project will be a simple heat sink for my DIY e-skate from some salvaged aluminum.
+Lots to learn, lots to experiment with, and lots of money to spend in the future.